 What to Wear for a Family Photo Session if you are Overly Curvaceous (Plus Size)

 That’s how I choose to describe myself, overly curvaceous, and man is it hard to find examples like me and my family when I look for inspiration before we have a family photo session.
-(Because yes, I’m getting in front of the lens even if my body reflects my love of carbs.)
+(Because yes, I’m getting in front of the lens even if my body reflects my sweet tooth.)
 There are the generic tips – avoid logos and bold designs, consider where you are going to be photographed so you don’t blend into the background – but I look at some beautiful image with a spaghetti-strapped, loose and flowing silk dress and I know that is definitely not the right style choice for me!

 So, here are some tips for you fellow extra-curvaceous women trying to work out what on earth to wear for a photo session.